-weather stations at ICB was similar but not identical to SCB.
+Three similar weather stations were installed in 2015 at ICB (station elevation 2100 m; Figure B2).
 The ICB wetland site contained less conifer regeneration than SCB, and was predominantly vegetated with tall grasses.
 The shrub site in ICB was comprised mostly of whitethorn ceanothus (Ceanothus cordulatus) when weather stations were installed, but burned at high severity during the 2017 Empire Fire, resulting in bare soil with little live vegetation during the 2018 WY.
 The SCB shrub site by contrast contained a dense growth of young conifers with a mix of ceanothus and grass.
-The forest sites in the two basins were similar in terms of tree density, tree species, and slope.
+The forest sites in the two basins were similar in terms of tree density, tree species.
+Topographic variables between the sites were also generally similar (Table B1), and all sites were forested prior to being burned.